fusionpbx/fusionpbx-docs/source/applications_optional/webrtc.rst

 ..
 Note::

  There are two "sets" of code in this app.
-One being an existing app from FusionPBX and the code example from "Master FreeSWITCH" book.
+One being an existing app from FusionPBX and the code example from `Master FreeSWITCH book`_ in Chapter 8.

 Prerequisites
 ^^^^^^^^^^^^^^